saintmalik/blog.saintmalik.me/blog/2021-09-06-open-source-challenge.md

   <a href="https://github.com/prisma/prisma/discussions/8892">https://github.com/prisma/prisma/discussions/8892</a>
   </Figure>

-Moving forward, i crossed path with docker in the process of creating a DockerFile for a GoLang Cli based project, so i learnt about docker containers, docker images.
+Moving forward, i crossed path with docker in the process of creating a DockerFile for a GoLang Cli based project, so i learnt about docker, docker containers, docker images.

-So i wrote my first Dockerfile and submited the PR, but its yet to be merged, will update this post, if it gets merged.
+So i wrote my first Dockerfile and submited the PR, but it's yet to be merged, i will update this post, if the PR gets merged.

-I also learnt how to implement github workflows so well, it saves maintainers alot of stress, so they can implement checks for any PR submitted.
+I also learnt how to implement github workflows so well, it saves maintainers from too much stress, so with github workflow, you can implement checks for any PR submitted.

-In my own case i implemented the awesome linting and broken Links check for this [Awesome OSS Docs](https://github.com/saintmalik/awesome-oss-docs)(📚 A curated list of awesome open source documentations for people whole love contributing to docs.)
+In my own case, i implemented the awesome linting and broken links check for this [Awesome OSS Docs Repo](https://github.com/saintmalik/awesome-oss-docs)(📚 A curated list of awesome open source documentations for people whole love contributing to docs.)

 The workflow saves my time of running `npx awesome-lint` everytime i merge a contribution, so if the changes that is been submitted isnt abiding by the awesome-lint rules.

 It will raise the red X for the pull request, also the broken linke workflow rules will test those urls for inaccessible urls or dead links, to avoid adding docs links that isnt accessible.

 So i learnt more about the workflows process and i implemented workflows for some other repo i own.

+Okay, thanks for reading, that will be all.